imahnama/Ruby_Capstone_project/README.md

 Contributions, issues and feature requests are all welcome!
 Start by:

+## Setting Up Project

-Forking the project
+- Forking the project
-Cloning the project to your local machine cd into the project directory
+- Cloning the project to your local machine
+- cd into the project directory
-Run git checkout -b your-branch-name
+- Run git checkout -b your-branch-name
-Make your contributions
+- Make your contributions
-Push your branch up to your forked repository
+- Push your branch up to your forked repository
-Open a Pull Request with a detailed description to the develop branch of the original project for a review Please feel free to contribute to any of these!
+- Open a Pull Request with a detailed description to the develop branch of the original project for a review
+- Please feel free to contribute to any of these!

 Feel free to check the [issues/](https://github.com/imahnama/Ruby-Capstone-Project/issues).